UK, US and allies ‘calling Putin out’ as they intensify calls for ceasefire

 Speaking from Kyiv, the Prime Minister said that allies will “ramp up sanctions” if Russian president Vladimir Putin “turns his back on peace”, as he and allies backed plans for a 30-day ceasefire.

-Sir Keir and his Ukrainian, French, German and Polish counterparts spoke to US President Donald Trump on Saturday to update him on progress towards a peace deal.
+Sir Keir and his Ukrainian, French, German and Polish counterparts also spoke to US President Donald Trump on Saturday to update him on progress on the coalition of the willing.

+The Prime Minister hailed the talks across Saturday as being “one step closer” to a ceasefire.

 It comes after Mr Trump promised “further sanctions” from the US and “partners” if any ceasefire is struck and then not respected.